Relation(s) Richard Williams (Father), Oracene Price (Mother), Venus Williams (Sister), Alexis Ohanian (Husband)

-Serena Williams Profile
+Serena Williams Biography

 Serena Williams is a professional tennis player from the United States of America, and is considered as one of the most successful female tennis players the game has ever seen.